Bhargavi1709/celsius-to-farenheit/Readme.md

 ## Installation

-Install this script as a dev dependency.
+Install this script as a dev dependency

 ```bash
 $ npm install html-build --save-dev